Nutritional supplements

 Powdered drinks

-You can mix some powder supplements into food.
-You can add them to soup, custards or milk puddings.
-Sometimes companies that make the powders have recipes on their websites.
+You can mix them with fortified milk, regular milk or water.
+You can mix some powder supplements into soup, custards or milk puddings.
+Some companies that make the powders have recipes on their websites.

 Fat-based liquids